cytopia/devilbox/docs/examples/setup-wordpress.rst

 Walk through
 ============

-It will be ready in six simple steps:
+It will be ready in seven simple steps:

 1. Enter the PHP container
 2. Create a new VirtualHost directory
 3. Download Wordpress via ``git``
 4. Symlink webroot directory
+5. Add MySQL database
-5. Setup DNS record
+6. Setup DNS record
-6. Visit http://my-wp.loc in your browser
+7. Visit http://my-wp.loc in your browser

 1. Enter the PHP container